 Feeding America Peanut Butter and Jelly Challenge (February 2017): During the month of February Wauwatosa Catholic school students donated 261 pounds of peanut butter and jelly!
-Several students were able to drop off the food donations with Mrs. Heidi Hernandez.
+Several students were able to drop off the food donations with the Principal.

 Candy Drive for the Ronald McDonald House (November 2-6, 2015): Wauwatosa Catholic School hosted a Halloween candy drive to benefit our local Ronald McDonald House.
 The candy was delivered to Wauwatosa's Ronald McDonald House for distribution to its guest families.